 Rules Around Marijuana on a Cruise Ship

 If you’re wondering if you can bring weed with you on a cruise, the answer is no. Even if you are sailing from a state — or country — where marijuana is fully legalized, you can’t bring it on a cruise ship.
+This includes other products such as CBD or ‘delta’ consumables.

 All cruise lines prohibit passengers from bringing weed on a cruise with them.
 That’s because cruise lines departing the United States follow U.S. federal law regarding marijuana.
 On the federal level, pot is still illegal to possess.

-In addition, cruise ships travel from port to port, often visiting different countries at each stop.
+In addition, cruise ships travel from port to port, often visiting different countries with each stop.
 In these cases, it would be impossible to comply with each country’s laws if the cruise line allowed passengers to bring weed on their trip.

 As well, there are laws about bringing marijuana into a country, even if it is legal in that nation (e.g. Canada).